FREE EXPRESS POST SHIPPING ON ALL ORDERS OVER $200

 1300 667 661 and our technicians will assist you over the phone.

-Fuel cell sensors use platinum electrodes to measure alcohol with high accuracy.
-Ethyl alcohol is oxidised into acetic acid, generating a current that determines your reading.
 Semiconductor sensors also measure alcohol but are less precise, as other substances can mimic alcohol, leading to skewed results.
 Fuel cell sensors are preferred by law enforcement for their precision and longer calibration intervals.

 Mouthwash contains ethanol, a type of alcohol, which can trigger a reading.
 Wait 10–15 minutes after using mouthwash, eating, or drinking anything (including non-alcoholic beverages) for accurate results.